Symplectic higher Auslander correspondence for type A: Background

 The construction of higher Auslander algebras is inductive in the following sense.
-Given a $d$-dimensional Auslander algebra $\Lambda$, Iyama proved the existence of a $d$-cluster tilting object $M$ of $\Lambda$, so that $\End_{\Lambda}(M)$ is a $(d+1)$-dimensional Auslander algebra (\cite[Theorem~1.14]{Iyama2}).
+Given a $d$-dimensional Auslander algebra $\Lambda$ (which is \emph{$d$-complete}, see \cite[Definition~1.11]{Iyama2}), Iyama proved the existence of a $d$-cluster tilting object $M$ of $\Lambda$, so that $\End_{\Lambda}(M)$ is a $(d+1)$-dimensional Auslander algebra \cite[Theorem~1.14]{Iyama2}.
 The latter can be explicitly described in terms of a quiver with relations, see \cite[Theorem~6.7]{Iyama2}.

+The focus of this article is on \emph{higher Auslander algebras of type A}, arising from ${\Lambda=A_{n,1}}$, the path algebra over $\kk$ of the linearly oriented $A_{n}$ quiver.
+We denote by $\A_{n,d}$ the $d$-dimensional Auslander algebra associated to the linearly oriented $A_{n}$ quiver, which we define below.
+We first define the following ordered set.